jetty840/s3g/doc/s3g_protocol.markdown

     uint32: Number of packet retries on the tool network
     uint32: Number of bytes received over the tool network that were discarded as noise

+## 27 - Get advanced version number
+returns the main version numbers along with an internal version number

+Payload

+    uint16: Host Version

+Response

+    uint16_t Firmware Version
+    uint16_t Internal Version
+    uint16_t Reserved for future use
+    uint16_t Reserved for future use

 # Host Buffered Commands

+## 129 - Queue point absolute
+This function queues the absolute (x,y,z) position of a point in stepper space to move to.
+It does not allow specification of extruder positions and as such should be considered obsolete.
+Use 'queue point extended' (139) or 'queue point extended new-style' (142) instead.

+Payload

+    int32: X coordinate, in steps
+    int32: Y coordinate, in steps
+    int32: Z coordinate, in steps
+    int32: Feedrate, in microseconds between steps on the max delta.
+(DDA)

+Response (0 bytes)

+## 130 - Set position
+Reset the current position of the x, y, and z axes to the given values.
+This command does not support specification of extruder positions and as such should be considered obsolete.
+Instead use the 'set extended position' command, 140.

+Payload

+    int32: X position, in steps
+    int32: Y position, in steps
+    int32: Z position, in steps

+Response (0 bytes)

 ## 131 - Find axes minimums: Move specified axes in the negative direction until their limit switch is triggered.
 This function will find the minimum position that the hardware can travel to, then stop.
 Note that all axes are moved syncronously.
 If one of the axes (Z, for example) should be moved separately, then a seperate command should be sent to move that axis.
 Note that a minimum endstop is required for each axis that is to be moved.